 1. Ski resorts in summer.
 A day on the slopes is hard to beat, but many ski resorts on the West Coast offer incredible summer trips.
 “I’ve been to ski resorts in winter and in summer, and I personally prefer the hiking, bird-watching, water sports and warm temperatures of summer,” admits Firpo-Cappiello, who recommends the Vail family of ski resorts in Colorado, particularly Keystone Resort.
 “You can usually ride the chairlift all year round to drink in the mountain surroundings.
 If you can get away before school ends, you can find bargains in May and June at some ski resorts.”

 4. Hawaii in spring.
-There’s never been a better time to jet set to Hawaii—the destination is extra-affordable because many travelers are skipping it in favor of Europe because of the strong dollar, says Firpo-Cappiello.
-And while summer may seem like the best time to visit, spring offers more value.
+While summer may seem like the best time to visit, spring offers more value.
 “Hawaii [can be] a little rainy, and slightly less balmy [in the springtime] than usual, meaning rates are lower,” says Firpo-Cappiello.
+But more rain just means more of the state’s incredible rainbows.

 4 international off-season destinations